felixlu/awesome-stars/topics.md

 - [saasfly/saasfly](https://github.com/saasfly/saasfly) - Your Next SaaS Template or Boilerplate !
 A magic trip start with `bun create saasfly` .
 The more stars, the more surprises
 - [lisonge/serverless-http-forward](https://github.com/lisonge/serverless-http-forward) - 阿里云 函数计算 HTTP 转发
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Your backend, minus the hassle.
-- [labring/laf](https://github.com/labring/laf) - Laf is a cloud development platform offering ready-to-use resources like cloud functions, databases, and storage.
-It empowers developers to quickly unleash their creativity.
+- [labring/laf](https://github.com/labring/laf) - Laf is a vibrant cloud development platform that provides essential tools like cloud functions, databases, and storage solutions.
+It enables developers to quickly unleash their creativity and bring in
 - [pingcap/tidb](https://github.com/pingcap/tidb) - TiDB is an open-source, cloud-native, distributed, MySQL-Compatible database for elastic scale and real-time analytics.
 Try AI-powered Chat2Query free at : https://www.pingcap.com/tidb-serverless/
 - [openfaas/faas](https://github.com/openfaas/faas) - OpenFaaS - Serverless Functions Made Simple
 - [artilleryio/artillery](https://github.com/artilleryio/artillery) - The complete load testing platform.
 Everything you need for production-grade load tests.
 Serverless & distributed.
 Load test with Playwright.
 Load test HTTP APIs, GraphQL, WebSocket, and more.
 Use any
 - [Kong/kong](https://github.com/Kong/kong) - 🦍 The Cloud-Native API Gateway and AI Gateway.
 - [touch-callable/touch-callable](https://github.com/touch-callable/touch-callable) - Automatically generate a Web UI for Python function using type annotations.
-- [Tencent/APIJSON](https://github.com/Tencent/APIJSON) - 🏆 零代码、全功能、强安全 ORM 库 🚀 后端接口和文档零代码，前端(客户端) 定制返回 JSON 的数据和结构。 🏆 A JSON Transmission Protocol and an ORM Library 🚀  provides APIs and Docs without writing any code.
+- [Tencent/APIJSON](https://github.com/Tencent/APIJSON) - 🏆 实时 零代码、全功能、强安全 ORM 库 🚀 后端接口和文档零代码，前端(客户端) 定制返回 JSON 的数据和结构 🏆 Real-Time coding-free, powerful and secure ORM 🚀  providing APIs and Docs without coding by Backend, and the returned JSON of API can be

 ## shell